Divorce With Teenagers

 While you'll likely be busy looking for a new job position, choosing a new home, and filing endless amounts of paperwork, make sure you find time to spend with your teenager.
 This will help them feel like you truly care.
 More importantly, it will help them feel grounded throughout this hectic time.
 If possible, spend time with both your former spouse and your child.
 If emotions are too high for that to happen, just make sure you spend regular amounts of time with your teenager.
 You don't have to do anything special.
 Sometimes just hanging out, watching a movie, or sharing a meal can make an incredible difference.

 Divorce and children are a complex topic.
 No matter what led to your divorce, remember that you are not alone.
 Many parents separate from their partners and go on to lead satisfying and productive lives.
 More importantly, many of them develop incredible relationships with their teenagers.
 Divorce doesn't mean your teen has to struggle.
 Instead, it gives you a wonderful opportunity to focus on developing your relationship and moving forward as a family.
-If you have any questions concerning divorce and children call the Law Offices of Peter Van Aulen for a free initial in office consultation.
+If you have any questions concerning divorce and children call the Law Offices of Peter Van Aulen for a free initial consultation.
 Peter Van Aulen has over twenty-five years of divorce and family law experience.
 He is certified by the New Jersey Supreme Court as a Matrimonial Attorney.
 He has edited or written over 300 articles on family/divorce law that are located on his blog and website.
 Also, Peter Van Aulen has taught continuing legal education family law classes to lawyers.
 In November 2018 he was the Co-Chair and a Speaker at the New Jersey Association of Justice Meadowlands Seminar on Family Law.
-Call 201-845-7400 today to schedule a consultation.
+Call 201-845-7400 today to schedule a free initial consultation.